apache/flink/docs/monitoring/metrics.md

       <td>stream, shardId</td>
       <td>The number of milliseconds the consumer spends sleeping before fetching records from Kinesis.
       A particular shard's metric can be specified by stream name and shard id.
-      A value of -1 indicates that there is no reported value for the metric, yet.
       </td>
       <td>Gauge</td>
     </tr>